Aider-AI/aider/docs/benchmarks.md

 ## GPT-3.5 struggles with complex edit formats

-While GPT-3.5 is able to pass some exercises using edit formats other than the `whole` format, it really struggles with the rest of the formats.
+While GPT-3.5 can pass some exercises using edit formats other than the `whole` format, it struggles with the rest of the formats.

 ### Pathlogical use of `diff`

-While GPT-3.5 is sometimes able to correctly generate the `diff` edit format, it often uses it in a pathological way.
+While GPT-3.5 can sometimes correctly generate the `diff` edit format, it often uses it in a pathological manner.
 It places the *entire* original source file in the ORIGINAL block and the entire updated file in the UPDATED block.
-This is strictly worse than just using the `whole` edit format, since GPT is sending 2 full copies of the file.
+This is strictly worse than just using the `whole` edit format, as GPT is sending 2 full copies of the file.

 ### Hallucinating function calls